Stolen "Wizard of Oz" ruby slippers found after 13 years

-The slippers were stolen from the Judy Garland Museum in Grand Rapids, Minnesota, the town where the actress was born.
+The slippers were stolen from the Judy Garland Museum in Grand Rapids, Minnesota.
+At the time they were stolen, the slippers were on loan to the museum by private collector Michael Shaw as part of a special tour.
 Garland played Dorothy in the 1939 film.
-At the time, the slippers were on loan to the museum by private collector Michael Shaw as part of a special tour.
+Grand Rapids is the town where the actress was born.

 Grand Rapids Police Sergeant Robert Stein said that his department stayed quiet about rumors regarding the slippers over the years, hoping the truth would emerge one day.